baselime/docs/advanced/materialized-keys.md

 # Materialized Keys

-Materialized keys are the result of calcultations on one or multiple existing keys in your events.
+Materialized keys are the result of calculations on one or multiple existing keys in your events.

 ---